dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   the affect is pronounced and makes for a bad demo.
 Can we do prime factorization or fibonacci or something?
 * [x] DONE (duh.. needed to flush) Defect.
 When producing small amounts of messages (somewhere less than 100), the messages just don't appear...
 Defect in my producer.
+* [x] DONE Approximate a slow external collaborator?
+For realism, we want to approximate both slow CPU intensive work and slow IO.
+* [x] DONE Change `load cpu-intensive` language to just `small medium large` or something because now I've decided that the app encapsulates the compute option.
+* [x] DONE Do message processing count only in the test harness.
+This will shave some code nicely across the consumers.
+* [x] DONE Track full message wait time: from when it's produced to when it's output message is created.
+It's not enough to calculate processing time because, for example, "all messages are blocked until the end" is not as good as "only some messages experience the whole time and many are completed earlier".
+* [x] DONE Turn uneven into "batchy".
+* [x] DONE (annoyingly complicated and verbose) Log when the consumer is assigned.
+It's annoying to have to guess and over wait until I kick off a load test.
+Maybe it's enough to just seek to the end in a blocking way?

 ## Reference